What Is a Software Version Number?

 How Software Versioning Numbers Work

-At a basic level, software versioning numbers follow a logical progression.
-Every time a change is made, the version number increases.
+Software versioning numbers follow a logical progression.
+Every time a change is made, the version increases.

 These changes can include: